bucs240/program1-template/README.md

 * a simple singly linked list container
 * C++ heap memory management (strategic and extensive use of new and delete)
 * deep copies of stored data, including in copy constructors and assignment operators
-* operator implementation and overloading (including assignment operators, unary operators, binary operators, and friend functions)
+* operator implementation and overloading (including assignment operators, unary operators, binary operators)
-* C++ Inheritance and Polymorphism

-:caution: __This program will be difficult for some of you so please begin early and work on it consistently.
+:warning: __This program will be difficult for some of you so please begin early and work on it consistently.
 You can do it and we will help!
-When you finish successfully, you will really understand linked lists, operator overloading, deep vs. shallow copy, and more, guaranteed!__ :caution:
+When you finish successfully, you will really understand linked lists, operator overloading, deep vs. shallow copy, and more, guaranteed!__ :warning: